 One of the biggest reasons we are so enamoured by the charms of Pilates here at Platinum, is because the benefits of Pilates go way deeper than just the aesthetic effects.

 Pilates has a huge physiological influence on your health and on your heart.
-Your heart is surrounded by a muscle called pericardium.
+Your heart is surrounded by tissue called pericardium.
 That’s a big word, but imagine it being like a cocoon that envelopes your heart to keep it safe, supported and supplied with all the nutrients it needs to thrive.
-The pericardium is attached to the diaphragm which is your breathing muscle and the back of the breast bone which is the middle structure of your rib cage.
+Layers of the pericardium attach to layers of fasica that attach to the diaphragm, which is your breathing muscle and the back of the breast bone which is the middle structure of your rib cage.

 That means exercise that improves your breathing function and that works your diaphragm in a more integrated way will directly affect the muscle and tissue surrounding the heart.